BYLAWS OF THE GREATER PINE ISLAND CIVIC ASSOCIATION

 As adopted to implement the original Articles of Incorporation in 1957, as amended in 1976, 1986, 1987, 1998, 1999, 2002, 2003, 2007, 2016, 2018, 2019 & 2021.

 Article I. NAME AND LOCATION

-SECTION 1.2; LOCATION: The area represented by the GPICA lies entirely within the County of Lee, State of Florida, and shall be bounded as follows: on the East by Burnt Store Road (excluding any area within the City of Cape Coral), on the South by San Carlos Bay, on the West by Pine Island Sound. and on the North by Charlotte Harbor.
+The area represented by the GPICA lies entirely within the County of Lee, State of Florida, and shall be bounded as follows: on the East by Burnt Store Road (excluding any area within the city of Cape Coral), on the South by San Carlos Bay, on the West by Pine Island Sound, and North by Charlotte Harbor.

 Article II.
 OBJECTIVE AND PURPOSE

 The purpose of the GPICA shall be civic in nature, so as to unite, in common cause, the residents and organizations of Greater Pine Island, as defined in Section 1.2, in a continuing effort to preserve and